Excerpt from a past edition of OhioTraveler

 The City of Murals has a new mural…and one that has national as well as local significance.

 Long known as a steel and coal city, Steubenville, Ohio began a transition to a community that encouraged art and history in 1986.
 Over the years since, 25 larger than life depictions of significant people and places in the community were painted on buildings throughout the downtown.
 The last two murals – one of Steubenville native son, Dean Martin with his Rat Pack buddies and another of a frontier pioneer – were painted in 1997 at a nearby shopping complex.

 “The murals drew many visitors,” explained Judy Bratten, Director of the Historic Fort Steuben Visitor Center.
 “But due to budgetary constraints, the murals and some of the buildings they were on were not maintained.
 We have lost three, and another will soon be gone as its host building is being demolished.
 That’s why we have worked to renew the project with this Civil War mural.”

-The new mural, located on the west side of N. 3rd Street in downtown Steubenville, is a 35 foot tall by 70 foot wide portrayal of Abraham Lincoln in the telegraph office of the War Department in Washington, DC.
+The newest mural as of 2015, located on the west side of N. 3rd Street in downtown Steubenville, is a 35 foot tall by 70 foot wide portrayal of Abraham Lincoln in the telegraph office of the War Department in Washington, DC.
 With him are two men who had called Steubenville home: Edwin McMasters Stanton, Secretary of War and David Homer Bates, telegrapher.
 The painting captures the strain of office as the men were in communication with troops at various battles, directing their movements and sending supplies.
 Artist Ruston Baker of Millersburg, Ohio became engrossed with the project, reading and studying and seeking information to make it as accurate as possible while making it accessible to the general public.
 Even as he was painting, people who worked in the area came by to talk, make suggestions and ask questions.